tkerby/flipperzero-firmware-wPlugins/README.md

 [Samy Kamkar's Page](https://samy.pl/masterlock/)

 ## 🧠 How It Works
 This Flipper Zero app allows you to input physical resistance value(s) and "lock positions" observed from turning the lock dial.
-The app uses that data to run Kamkar’s deduction algorithm and outputs a short list of combinations.
+The app uses that data to run Kamkar’s approach to output a short list of combinations.
 You can find information about how such works by watching Samy Kamkar's wonderful [video(s)](https://www.youtube.com/watch?v=qkolWO6pAL8)!

 # Usage 🔧
 ```